NLCP/AlgoLabel/doc/CodeLabel.md

 * Each path context is a tuple which consists of (start_token_id, path_index, end_token_id).
 * Matches path contexts from the "dev"/"test" split to the indexes in "train".

+Output:

+* Adds a list "code2vec" with the computed path context information.
+Sources in the dev/test split use the indexes from the train split.

 #### Step 3.3.
 Set "pretrain" = "safe"

 Additional Parameters: